RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: RiSi: Proposed Neural Network Model

 \subsection{Proposed Architecture of RiSi}

-The baseline of our proposed neural network is DeepLab V3+ with a ResNet-18 backbone, a state-of-the-art fully convolutional neural network designed for semantic segmentation.
-Although vanilla DeepLab V3+ shows decent performance in vision processing, it was not instantly suitable for the wireless communications domain.
-Therefore, we propose its evolved version RiSi, by applying the expert knowledge in communications.
-Specifically, we replace its large two-dimensional convolutional filters with flattened convolutions \cite{flattened}, and also introduce the third image channel to have signal amplitude as an extra information.\footnote{Note that the signal amplitude is instantly available from the first two image channels, i.e., I and Q samples, thus not introducing any extra overhead.}
+The baseline architecture of our proposed model is DeepLab V3+ with a ResNet-18 backbone, a state-of-the-art deep visual model designed for semantic segmentation \cite{chen2018encoderdecoder}.
+Although vanilla DeepLab V3+ shows decent performance in vision processing, it is not instantly suitable for the wireless communications domain.
+Hence, we propose its evolved version `RiSi' based on the expert knowledge in communications, by replacing its large two-dimensional convolutional filters with flattened convolutions \cite{flattened} and introducing the third image channel with signal amplitude as an extra information.\footnote{Note that the signal amplitude is instantly available from the first two image channels, i.e., I and Q samples, thus not introducing any extra overhead.}